Dyalog/OSS-Projects/README.md

 ## About Dyalog

-Dyalog Ltd delivers an APL-based development environment that allows both subject matter experts and IT specialists to efficiently convert ideas into software solutions.
+We (Dyalog Ltd) deliver an APL-based development environment that allows both subject matter experts and IT specialists to efficiently convert ideas into software solutions.
 Dyalog APL is a high-performance implementation of the APL programming language, renowned for its expressive syntax and mathematical elegance.
-Designed for problem-solving, rapid prototyping, and concise code expression, Dyalog is widely used in domains like finance, analytics, and engineering.
-We also focus on tooling for this language.
+It is ideal for problem-solving, rapid prototyping, and concise code expression.
+Dyalog is a development environment for Dyalog APL.
+It is widely used in domains like finance, analytics, and engineering.
+We also focus on the wider ecosystem by developing libraries and tooling for use with Dyalog.

 Learn more by visiting [Dyalog Ltd's website](https://www.dyalog.com) or have a look at the [Dyalog Documentation](https://help.dyalog.com).